silvenon/silvenon.com/_drafts/testing-react-and-redux-pt1.md

 ### `"babel-register"`

 AVA uses Babel only for your tests, not the modules you import.
 Your application code also needs to be parsed, so you need [babel-register].
-You could import it in the `setup.js` instead, but this way `setup.js` will also be parsed.
+The order is important, this way our `setup.js` will also be parsed.

 [babel-register]: https://babeljs.io/docs/usage/require/